-- Use extra care when loading or unloading the machine into a trailer or truck. - Slow down and use caution when making turns and crossing roads and sidewalks.
-Stop blades if not mowing. - Do not run the engine in an enclosed area where dangerous carbon monoxide fumes can collect. - Do not place your foot on the ground while operating the machine. - Before operating, lower the discharge chute, install the mulcher or put the entire grass catcher in place. - Keep clear of the discharge opening at all times.
+- Use extra care when loading or unloading the machine onto a trailer or truck. - Watch out for traffic when near or crossing roadways. - Do not run the engine in an enclosed area where dangerous carbon monoxide fumes can collect. - Do not place your foot on the ground while operating the machine. - Before operating, lower the discharge chute, install the mulcher or put the entire grass catcher in place. - Keep clear of the discharge opening at all times.
 Never direct the discharge toward a bystander.
 Stop operation if someone approaches. - Keep washout ports and other mower housing service openings closed when mowing. - Use care when pulling loads or using heavy equipment. - Use only approved drawbar hitch points. - Limit loads to those you can safely control. - Do not turn sharply.
 Use care when reversing. - Use counterweight(s) or wheel weights when suggested in the operator's manual. - Never leave a machine unattended.
-Always turn off blades, set parking brake, stop engine and remove key before dismounting.
+Always turn off blades, set parking brake, stop engine and remove keys before dismounting.